Maximize the Team’s Impact with Effective OKR Reporting

 • Keep it simple: Don’t overcomplicate the process.
 Start small and gradually integrate OKR reporting into your existing workflow.

-• Focus on value, not burden: Emphasize how OKRs help you achieve departmental goals and improve your work, not just another reporting task.
+• Focus on value, not burden: Emphasise how OKRs help you achieve departmental goals and improve your work, not just another reporting task.

 • Be flexible and adaptable: Adjust your approach based on your specific needs and available tools.